vaishnavithombare04/AI-Powered-Resume-Filtering-and-Ranking/Resume_Parser/Parser_README.md

 ## 🎯 What You'll Build

-Take messy PDF and DOCX files and extract clean, readable text.
+Take messy PDF files and extract clean, readable text.
 Think of it like a translator that turns formatted documents into simple text our AI can understand.

 **Your Input:** `candidate_resume.pdf`
 **Your Output:** Clean text without formatting mess